Jason Smyth - Speaker - By Promotivate Speaker Agency

 Get In Touch With Us

 Jason began running competitively at the age of sixteen.
-At the age of seventeen, he became involved in Paralympic sport and proceeded to win gold on the track at both European and World Championships.
+At the age of seventeen, he became involved in Paralympic sports and proceeded to win gold on the track at both the European and World Championships.

 Throughout his Paralympic successes, Jason has strived to bridge the gap between Paralympic and mainstream competition.
 In 2010 he became the first Paralympic athlete to compete at the able-bodied European Championships.
 He continued in 2011 by competing at the 2011 World Championships, and then in 2014, he represented Northern Ireland at the Commonwealth Games.
 He is also the Northern Ireland record holder over 100m, as well as currently being the fastest man in Ireland.